max-4711/libmirobot/README.md

 ## Technical remarks
 - Code uses C# 8.0 and is fully [nullable aware](https://devblogs.microsoft.com/dotnet/embracing-nullable-reference-types/)
-- Compile target is .Net Standard 2.1, which means it is not limited to Windows!
+- "Main" Compile target is .Net Standard 2.1, which means it is not limited to Windows!
+- As .NET Standard 2.1 requires .NET Core 3.0 and isn't supported by the "classic" .NET Framework at all, a "legacy" .NET Standard 2.0 version is also offered
 - On Windows, driver for the robot is needed (can be downloaded from the [manufacturer's website](http://www.wlkata.com/site/downloads.html))